 This course is designed to introduce the non-science major to the major principles in biology and then to utilize these principles to discuss science-related concerns of today's society.
 Offered every semester.
 Three-hour lecture.

-BIOL 110 General Biology I
+General Biology I

-An introduction to the major generalizations in biology, the chemical and cellular basis of life, and the biology of organisms.
-Offered every Fall.
-Threehour lecture.
+An introduction to the major generalizations in biology, the chemical and cellular basis of life, DNA structure and replication, protein synthesis, and cell division.
+Three-hour lecture.